 - 1. The CT Paid Leave Authority may deny or withdraw approval for a private plan if the CT Paid Leave Authority determines that the employer has: - a.
 Threatened or coerced employees in connection with the private plan vote; - b.
 Failed to pay benefits; - c.
-Failed to pay benefits timely and in a manner consistent with the public plan; - d.
+Failed to pay benefits timely and in a manner consistent with the public program; - d.
 Failed to maintain an adequate surety bond as required by the CID; misused private plan funds; - e.
 Failed to submit reports as required; - f.
-Provided materially false information to the CT Paid Leave Authority of the CID or failed to comply with sections 31-49e to 31-49t, inclusive of the Connecticut General Statutes or - g.
-Has directed its insurer or Third-Party Administrator to engage in such actions. - 2.
-If the Authority terminates the private plan for any of the reasons listed in Sec.
-31-490 (b) or for failure to meet any other requirements or policies promulgated by the Authority, coverage will terminate on a date indicated by the Authority.

-- a.
-Coverage will begin under the public plan immediately following the last day that coverage is in force under the private plan. - b.
+Provided materially false information to the CT Paid Leave Authority or the CID or failed to comply with sections 31-49e to 31-49t, inclusive of the Connecticut General Statutes; - g.
+Failed to remit contributions for periods in which it was covered under the public program; - h.
+Failed to comply with any other requirements related to private plans, including while covered under a prior private plan approval; or - i.
+Directed its insurer or Third-Party Administrator to engage in such actions. - 2.
+If the Authority terminates the private plan for any of the reasons listed in Conn.
+Gen. Stat. § 31-49o(b) or for failure to meet any other requirements or policies promulgated by the Authority, coverage will terminate on a date indicated by the Authority. - a.
+Coverage will begin under the public program immediately following the last day that coverage is in force under the private plan. - b.
 The Authority shall have the right to assess a penalty up to an amount equal to 400% of the cost of the first full calendar quarter of contributions the employer's employees must pay to the Authority pursuant to Conn.
-Gen. Stat. § 31-49g.
-The penalty must be paid by the employer by the end of the first full calendar quarter that coverage is in force under the public plan, and the employer may not deduct from the employees' earnings in order to pay the penalty. - c.
-Upon transition to the public plan, the employer must remit to the Authority all funds remaining in their possession or control that have been collected from employees for the purpose of providing private plan coverage.
+Gen. Stat. § 31-49g, following the termination of the private plan.
+The penalty shall be due at the end of the first full calendar quarter that coverage is in force under the public program.
+The employer may not deduct from the employees' earnings in order to pay the penalty. - c.
+Upon transition to the public program, the employer must remit to the Authority all funds remaining in their possession or control that have been collected from employees for the purpose of providing private plan coverage.
 Funds that were collected and are owed to a carrier or Third Party Administrator for the period of time that the plan was in force shall be remitted to the carrier or TPA rather than the Authority.

-3. Notice to Employer of Potential Violation.
+3. Notice to Employer of Potential Violation